4-H display at the Library of Congress credits wrong Clark County

 4-H was formed in 1902 as a rural youth program for boys and girls in Clark County to promote vocational agriculture and familiarize students with new agricultural technology.
 This youth program is considered the founding of 4-H.

 Other Midwestern states formed similar programs in the following years, and the U.S. Department of Agriculture’s Cooperative Extension Service organized these various clubs into a national network in 1914.
-The 4-H program in Clark County has 1521 club members across 72 clubs.
-They are supported by 420 volunteers.
+Supported by 420 volunteers, the 4-H program in Clark County has 1,521 club members across 72 clubs.